Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Galois covering of the holomorphic -spheres of degree in

-In the following, we say that a hypersurface $G=0$ of degree $t$ in ${\mathbb C}P^6$ is {\em generic} if it does not contain $\gamma$ and it cuts out a divisor of degree $6t$ on $\gamma$ whose support lives in $F(V)$.
+In the following, we say that a hypersurface $G=0$ of degree $t$ in ${\mathbb C}P^6$ is {\emph{generic}} if it does not contain the curve $F$ and it cuts out a divisor on $F$ whose support lives in $V=\mathbb{C}P^1\setminus F^{-1}(Q_5)$.
+Projective normality \cite[pp.230-231]{Miranda1995}) of the rational normal curve $F$ warrants the existence of generic hypersurfaces.